The Xometry app works best with JavaScript enabled!

 3. Blow Out Dust, Dirt, and Water With Compressed Air

 It is important to remove any dirt or dust that has settled on the mold surface during cleaning.
 The water used to clean the mold can also leave stubborn scale marks when it dries, especially on highly polished molds.
 The molds should be dried as soon as possible after cleaning.
 An injection molding technician can use compressed air to accomplish this.
-Cooling channels must also be blown dry as water can easily get trapped in these channels.
+Cooling channels must also be blown dry, as water can easily get trapped in these channels.

 4. Check the Mold's Runners, Sprues, and Other Places

 It's important to inspect the quality of the mold runners, sprues, gates, and vents.
 All these features are critical to efficient production.
 Wear and material build-up are two of the most common failure modes and can cause parts to stick to the injection molding tools.
 Molds are most likely to wear at the plastic’s entry gate, so this area should be thoroughly inspected.
-Make sure there are no plastic buildup or surface blemishes on the runner or sprue, as these may impede the flow of plastic and cause sticking.
-Scratches from previous attempts to remove stuck plastic can further exacerbate the problem, causing future plastic to stick more easily.
+Make sure there is no plastic buildup or surface blemishes on the runner or sprue, as these may impede the flow of plastic and cause sticking.
+Scratches from previous attempts to remove stuck plastic can exacerbate the problem, causing future plastic to stick more easily.
 Sprues and runners must be cleaned and re-polished if flaws are found.
 Check that the hot runner nozzle tips are free of burrs.

 5. Examine the Mold's Connectors and Hardware

-Check all cooling water hoses, pipe connectors, and threads to ensure that there are no leaks.
+Check all cooling water hoses, pipe connectors, and threads to ensure there are no leaks.
 Remove pipes and fittings and clean off any potential build-up of calcium or other deposits.
 If the mold is not removed, ensure that all the bolts connecting the mold to the platen plates are properly torqued.
 If the mold is removed, inspect the platen plates for warping and rusting.
 Dents and burrs on the platen can damage the mold and reduce its effective lifespan.
 Any small burrs or other defects must be removed with a polishing stone or similar tool.
 Due to the softer metal of the platen, the mold fastening hole threads can get damaged over time, so these should be periodically checked.
-The use of a torque wrench is recommended to prevent over-tensioning damage to the threads.
+A torque wrench is recommended to prevent over-tensioning damage to the threads.
 Check the platen for any deformation.

 6. Before Storing the Mold, Make Sure It's Totally Dry